bugthesystem/PhantomGPU/README.md

 **Test ML models on any GPU before you buy it**

 PhantomGPU is a high-performance GPU emulator that lets you benchmark ML models on virtual GPUs with real hardware accuracy.
-Compare performance across different GPUs, optimize your model deployment, and estimate costs—all without access to physical hardware.
+Compare performance across different GPUs, optimize your model deployment, and estimate costs, all without access to physical hardware.

 ## The Problem

 - **Expensive Hardware**: Can't afford to buy every GPU to test your models
 - **Cloud Costs**: Unpredictable pricing makes it hard to budget ML workloads
-- **Performance Uncertainty**: No way to know if your model will run efficiently on different hardware
+- **Performance Uncertainty**: Hard to know if your model will run efficiently on different hardware
 - **Deployment Decisions**: Choosing the right GPU for production is guesswork

 ## The Solution